duguyue100/delphy/README.md

 ## Updates

++ Experiment with SUSY using MLP is updated [2014-12-11]

 ## Notes

 + Dataset preparation is adpated from UCI's GitHub project, the origin of the project can be founded here: